What Does Direct Sales Mean? [The Complete Guide for 2023]

 • Norwex

-These and other companies like them typically employ a combination of single-level marketing and multi-level marketing strategies to promote and sell their products.
+These and other companies like them typically employ a combination of single-level direct sales marketing and multilevel marketing strategies to promote and sell their products.

-What Are Some Tips on Being Successful in Direct Sales?
+What Are Some Tips on Being Successful in Multilevel Marketing?

-With direct sales, it can be quite difficult to see much success, because markets are often saturated, and it’s up to sellers to find their own customers using their own limited resources.
+With multilevel marketing, it can be quite difficult to see much success, because markets are often saturated - and it’s up to sellers to find their own customers using their own limited resources.

 This can make it difficult to get the amount of sales needed in order to make good money.